sourpit/page/content/posts/pointers.md

 ---
-title: i learned how to use pointers
+title: "i learned how to use pointers"
 tags: [dev]
 draft: false
 ---
+Tesst